Hypohidrosis

 - Avoiding overexertion, particularly in hot weather

-A thorough medical history of the patient is taken to identify the cause of the condition.
+A thorough medical history of the patient is taken to identify the condition's cause.
 All symptoms must be shared with the doctor to get the right diagnosis.

 The following tests are done to confirm the diagnosis: